25 Martin Place: Location and features

 The building is a stark white, modernist column in an octagonal floorplan, with eight massive load-bearing columns in the corners that taper slightly towards the top.
 It is one of the world's tallest reinforced concrete buildings and was one of the tallest buildings in the world outside North America at the time of its completion.
 The MLC Centre was Sydney's tallest office building from 1977 to 1992.
 The MLC Centre is wholly owned by Dexus, which acquired a half-stake in the property from the Queensland Investment Corporation in June 2017 and bought out its former co-owner, the GPT Group, in March 2019.
 The MLC Centre was also Australia's tallest building for nine years until losing the title to the Rialto Towers in Melbourne in 1986.

 Occupants include the Taipei Economic and Cultural Office in Sydney (TECO), Cognizant, Servcorp, and former Prime Minister of Australia, John Howard.
 The podium of the building includes a shopping centre and a 1,186-seat theatre, the Theatre Royal.

 The building underwent a $100m repair project which installed hybrid corrosion protection to the facade.
 The project retained the original appearance of the structure but remedied damage to exposed aggregate precast concrete facade panels caused by expansive corrosion of steel reinforcement.
 In June 2021, it was rebranded from the MLC Centre to 25 Martin Place.

 In popular culture

+The building was the headquarters of the fictitious "Harper Mining" company in the opulent 1980's television soap opera Return to Eden.

 The building was the centre of the storyline in the first episode of the Australian television drama, Police Rescue, airing in 1991.
 Sergeant Steve "Mickey" McClintock (Gary Sweet) is seen abseiling off the top of the building in the first half of the episode to persuade a man threatening to commit suicide not to jump.

+25 Martin Place was also prominently featured in the music video for Anthem for the Year 2000 by Australian rock band Silverchair.
+Released in 1999 as the lead single from their third album, Neon Ballroom, the video includes exterior and interior shots of the building, using its façade and modernist architectural details as a backdrop to the song's themes of youthful rebellion and societal critique.
+Participants in the music video recall meeting at Martin Place for the filming, which involved thousands of Silverchair fans.
+The appearance helped cement the building's recognition among a wider Australian audience during the late 1990s and is occasionally noted in media and fan references to the band’s early career.